 - Building a photo map to document where your garden needs daffodils

-November is time to "Plant Later"—to put your planning steps into practice as you commence planting the daffodil bulbs that have recently arrived on your doorstep.
+November is time to "plant later"—put your planning steps into practice as you commence planting the daffodil bulbs that have recently arrived on your doorstep.

 When to plant daffodils

-Daffodil bulbs, like most spring bulbs, like cooler soil, preferably below 55 degrees.
+Daffodil bulbs, like most spring bulbs, prefer cooler soil, ideally below 55 degrees Fahrenheit.
 In general, that occurs about two to four weeks before the ground freezes.

 TIP: If your daffodil bulbs arrive earlier than cool temperatures do, store them in a paper bag (not plastic—too much moisture retention) in a cool place until temps drop.

 Check those photographs and plant markers that you documented last spring, and ask yourself two questions about potential daffodil sites:

 - Is there enough light?
 Daffodils need at least six hours of full sun, as befits such open, sunny-faced flowers.
 While you can plant daffodils under trees (they don't leaf out until later in the season), beware of trees with heavy, extensive root systems, as there won't be enough soil for bulbs to grow and thrive.

 - Speaking of soil, is the potential planting spot well drained?
 Daffodil bulbs—like any bulb—can rot in soil that's too wet.